 A Willingness to Confront and Embrace anger

 Type 8 personalities are not afraid to confront conflicts head-on, and neither is Robbie.
-She has embraced intense emotions and controversy with conviction in many of her roles.
+She has passionately embraced intense emotions and controversy in many of her roles.
 Her portrayal of Tonya Harding, an Olympic figure skater entangled in a scandal, demonstrated her ability to channel her anger into her performance, making it a raw and gripping experience for viewers.

 Commanding Presence and Intensity